First time in Orlando is the second part of my 2-weeks long trip to the USA. You can read more about it here.

 First official day and we are off to Universal Studios.
-We have our express tickets ready (really handy if you don’t have a week to spend there but quite expensive – ok very expensive) and we start.
+We have our express tickets ready (really handy if you don’t have a week to spend here but quite expensive – ok very expensive) and we start.
 First ride of the day Despicable Me Minion Mayhem™.
 Then we continue with all the other thrill and family rides, including the Hollywood Rip Ride Rockit™, Race Through New York Starring Jimmy Fallon™, The Simpsons Ride™ and E.T.
 Adventure™.
 In general, most of the rides here are 3D/4D rides, which means that we either sit in a theatre that has moving chairs (4D) or get in a vehicle and watch a movie using the glasses as you move along.
 We finish off the evening at the Hard Rock Cafe Universal Studios, the largest Hard Rock Cafe.

 The theme park of the day is Universals’ Islands of Adventures.
 We also have an express ticket today, which honestly saves us time, since we finish The Incredible Hulk Coaster® within 20 minutes, rather than having to wait for 1h+.
 Next, we continue amongst others with The Amazing Adventures of Spider-Man®, Popeye & Bluto’s Bilge-Rat Barges® where we get really wet and Harry Potter and the Forbidden Journey™ which maybe is the most realistic ride here!
 To finish the day, we go for a walk and dinner at Universal City Walk.

 3/5 of our group leave for Cyprus, which means that Christos and I are on our own to explore the other parks!
-Thus, we wake early today, take our baggage and change hotel.
+Thus, we wake up early today, take our baggage and change hotel.
 This time we go to the Best Western Convention Centre Hotel so that we are closer to the other parks.
-Once there we leave our stuff at reception and a few minutes before 8 am we arrive at Discovery Cove.
+Once there, we leave our stuff at reception and a few minutes before 8 am we arrive at Discovery Cove.